CEREAL-es/CEREAL/index.md

 </div>

 <br>
 Lexicon might have big differences in different Spanish-speaking countries.
 For instance, <em>elote</em>, <em>choclo</em> and <em>mazorca</em>  all mean "corn" in different regions.
 The word itself has a different usage, being much more frequent in America than in Europe.
 As Figure 3 shows, in the Mexican embedding space elote appears close to dishes where it is an essential ingredient (e.g., tamales and esquites) but also close to other vegetables (e.g., chiles and calabaza).
 In the Chilean embedding space, choclo appears surrounded by other vegetables only.
-This behaviour makes the topology of the embedding spaces different <a href="#citations">\[2\]</a> and therefore relevant for NLP tasks such as bilingual lexicon induction \[1\].
+This behaviour makes the topology of the embedding spaces different <a href="#citations">\[2\]</a> and therefore relevant for NLP tasks such as bilingual lexicon induction <a href="#citations">\[1\]</a>.

 <p align="center">
 Mexico: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;